MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmore-write-spnego-authenticator.md

   This is required to ensure that malicious apps run by the user can't use the user's credentials to access services in unintended ways.
 This is important because using the custom tokens option (as described previously) disables Android's own signature check when getting auth tokens.

-- Unless it's built into the account authenticator, the system administrator or user will need to be able to configure the location of the key distribution center.
+- Unless it's built into the account authenticator, the system administrator or user need to be able to configure the location of the key distribution center.

 ## Error codes displayed in Microsoft Edge

 In addition to the error codes that can be forwarded from the authenticator app, the following errors can be displayed when trying to authenticate a request:

 - ERR_MISSING_AUTH_CREDENTIALS: The account information is not usable.
-It can be raised for example if the user did not log in to the authenticator app and no eligible account is found, if the account information can't be obtained because the current app does not have the required permissions, or if there's more than one eligible account and we can't obtain a selection from the user.
+It can be raised for any of the following reasons.
+  - The user didn't log in to the authenticator app and no eligible account is found.
+  - The account information can't be obtained because the current app doesn't have the required permissions.
+  - There's more than one eligible account and we can't obtain a selection from the user.
 - ERR_UNEXPECTED: An unexpected error happened, and the request has been terminated.
 - ERR_MISCONFIGURED_AUTH_ENVIRONMENT: The authentication can't be completed because of some issues in the configuration of the app.
 Some permissions may be missing.